jakelosh/sql-practice-questions/README.md

-# sql-practice-questions
+# SQL Practice Questions
-SQL practice questions and proposed solutions
+This repository contains all the SQL practice questions I've managed to find and gives proposed solutions.